-Cape Town's second international airport is underway right in the heart of the Winelands.
+Cape Town's second international airport is underway right in the heart of the Winelands, receiving the all clear with its environmental authorisation from the Western Cape Department of Environmental Affairs and Development Planning.

-The final stages of the airport's Environmental Authorisation process were submitted earlier this year, in June.
-It weighs the project’s economic benefits, including job creation and improved regional connectivity, against environmental impacts, such as farmland loss and biodiversity degradation.
+The final stages of the airport's Environmental Authorisation process has now been cleared after being submitted earlier this year, in June.
+It weighed the project’s economic benefits, including job creation and improved regional connectivity, against environmental impacts, such as farmland loss and biodiversity degradation.

 Developers have proposed extensive plans to counter the impact.
 Plans include operating largely off-grid, utilising renewable power and water reuse systems to achieve conservation offsets, as well as local road upgrades.